from duckduckgo_search import DDGS

 Exploring the “Is it a Bird?”
 Classifier

-One of the most exciting part of Lesson 1 was building our own image classifier to determine whether the a given image contains a bird.
+One of the most exciting part of Lesson 1 was building our own image classifier to determine whether the given image contains a bird.
 For this project, we used the fastai library along with pre-trained model to quickly and efficiently create our classifier.
 Let’s dive into the code walkthrough.

 The basic steps we’ll need to do: